 Second, we discovered that 66 degrees Fahrenheit (19 degrees Celsius) was the tipping point for cycling in the region.
 Meaning, whenever it falls below that temperature, ridership also falls significantly in correlation.

 After conducting our study, we believe that Bike Anywhere Day is a successful marketing event that will continue to grow with each iteration.
 This year, ridership rose 40% compared to an average Thursday.
-Moreover, pit stop counts rose 20%, with a total of over 9000 cyclists counted.
+Moreover, pit stop counts rose 20%, with a total of over 9000 people on bikes counted.

 That said, ridership levels returned to normal the week after the event.
 Nonetheless, this study highlights the potential of improving cycling infrastructure in the San Diego Region.
-There are many potential cyclists in the area, but it make take other factors like infrastructure and cultural shift to keep them pedaling in the long term.
+There are many bike riders in the area, but it may take other factors like infrastructure and cultural shift to keep them pedaling in the long term.

 Beyond this, we came to a few more conclusions while conducting our study:

-All in all, we can’t wait to see how many cyclists participate in next year’s Bike Anywhere Day!
+All in all, we can’t wait to see how many people participate in next year’s Bike Anywhere Day!

 Explore the counters we used for this study here.